Religion in Brazil: African and indigenous religions

 Afro-Brazilian religions are syncretic religions, such as Candomblé, that have many followers, mainly Afro-Brazilians.
 They are concentrated mainly in large urban centers in the Northeast, such as Salvador, Recife, or Rio de Janeiro in the Southeast.
 The cities of São Paulo, Porto Alegre and Florianópolis have a great number of followers, but in the South of Brazil the most common African influenced Ritual is Almas e Angola, which is an Umbanda like a ritual.
 Nowadays, there are over 70 "terreiros" (temples) in Florianópolis, which are the places where the rituals run.
 In addition to Candomblé which arose through a process of syncretism between several of the traditional religions of West Africa, especially that of the Yoruba, and the Roman Catholic form of Christianity, there is also Umbanda, a syncretic Brazilian religion that blends African traditions with Roman Catholicism, Spiritism, and Indigenous American beliefs.
 There are also Catholics, Protestants, and other kinds of Christians who hold a dual belief system and go to both churches and terreiros.

 Candomblé, Umbanda, Batuque, Xango, and Tambor de Mina are Afro-Brazilian religions influenced by the native cults brought by black slaves shipped from Africa to Brazil.
 These black slaves would summon their gods, called Orixas, Voduns, or Inkices with chants and dances they had brought from Africa.
 These cults were persecuted throughout most of Brazilian history, largely because they were believed to be pagan or even satanic.
 However, the Brazilian republic government legalized all of them on the grounds of the necessary separation between the State and the Church in 1889.

 In current practice, Umbanda followers leave offerings of food, candles, and flowers in public places for the spirits.
 Candomblé terreiros have similar practices, and there are a number of festivals that occur yearly especially in the Northeast, with celebrations such as the famous Iyemanja Festival and the Waters of Oxala.

 From Bahia northwards there are different practices such as Catimbo, and Jurema with heavy indigenous elements.
 All over the country, but mainly in the Amazon rainforest, there are many Indians still practicing their original traditions.
 Many of their beliefs and use of naturally occurring plant derivatives are incorporated into African, Spiritualists, and folk religions.

 These religions have suffered increasing hostility from Protestant churches, with attacks on temples and the defacement of statues of the gods.
+There has also been a documented murder of a priestess in 2023.
 In recent years measures have been taken to counter religious conflict.